taylorchen73/BuffonCircles/README.md

 # BuffonCircles
-Buffon's Needle problem but with concentric circles instead of parallel lines
+A simulation of Buffon's Needle problem but with concentric circles instead of parallel lines